AdoriZahard/hi3er/docs/index.md

 Signet | Priority
 ------|:----:
 **Blessing of Succession**: α/β/γ chakram deals an extra 100% ATK of Fire DMG.
 When knocking back 1 γ chakram unit, 2 β chakram units will be launched alongside it.
 On hit, α/β chakram unit restores 2 SP. | **Start**
 **Blessing of Time Crystal**: When chakram hits, gain 1 stack of Info Plus, which increases chakram's Fire DMG by 5%.
 It lasts 8s and can stack 40 times.
-Triggering it again refreshes it's duration. | **1st**
+Triggering it again refreshes it's duration. | **Start**
 **Blessing of Constant**: On hit, α/β/γ Chakram generates 1 Splitting Chakram, which deals 150% ATK of Fire DMG and can ricochet 2 times (including ricocheting off the user).
-CD: 0.2s. | 2nd
+CD: 0.2s. | 1st
-**Blessing of Final Dream**: When knocking back chakram with Basic ATK of weapon skill Counterattack Order, 1 Splitting Chakram will be launched alongside it, which deals 150% ATK of Fire DMG and can ricochet 3 times (including ricocheting off the user). | 3rd
+**Blessing of Final Dream**: When knocking back chakram with Basic ATK of weapon skill Counterattack Order, 1 Splitting Chakram will be launched alongside it, which deals 150% ATK of Fire DMG and can ricochet 3 times (including ricocheting off the user). | 2nd
 **Blessing of Bladepiece**: Deal 120% more ignite DMG, and 20% more Fire DMG to ignited enemies.
 Casting Ultimate refills KE.
 The fire ring contracts after spreading, pulling enemies while dealing 1600% ATK of Fire DMG to them. | No

 !!! note